bttrfl/go-list/README.md

 # go-list
 Just a list of useful go resources maintained mostly by myself for myself.
-But I believe that you'll find something interesting too!
+But I believe that you'll find something interesting for you too!

 ## Articles
 * https://dave.cheney.net/practical-go/presentations/qcon-china.html